top of page

 ancient Greek, one-another, one-another.

-This concept, partially untranslatable, carries with it notions of interdependence and reciprocity in exchange.
-It gave rise in French to the word allélopathie, designating the ability of plants to communicate through biochemical interactions.
+This concept, which is partially untranslatable, embodies the notions of interdependence and reciprocity in exchange.
+It gave rise to the French word allélopathie, meaning the ability of plants to communicate through biochemical interactions.

 photo : Pierre Chinellato